 Always have a lemon or lime handy- a squeeze over a salad makes a low calorie dressing- roasting lemons with a tray of butternut squash or sweet potatoes makes the lemons extra juicy.
 Squeeze over the warm juice and add pinch of dried chilli flakes, then mop up the juice with crusty bread.

 Inspired to go vegan for good?
-There's plenty more inspiration in these plant-based cookbooks to look out for in 2019.
+There's plenty more inspiration in this collection of the best vegan cookbooks.